-Discrimination: (1) Unlawful discrimination as defined under applicable federal and state law and Section 1200 of this Manual; or (2) failure to provide reasonable accommodation under applicable federal and state law and Section 1205 of this Manual.
+Discrimination: (1) Unlawful discrimination as defined under applicable federal and state law and Section 1200 of this Manual; or (2) failure to provide reasonable accommodation under applicable federal and state law and Section 1205 of this Manual or any other violation of Federal or State Nondiscrimination law, rule, statute or regulation.

-Discrimination Complaint: A complaint of discrimination under this Section relating to IDES employment, including but not limited to, the job application process, or IDES programs, services, and activities.
+Discrimination Complaint: A complaint of discrimination under this Section relating to IDES employment, including but not limited to, the job application process, promotion, suspension and/or discharge, or an external complaint regarding IDES programs, services, and/or activities.